FabianScott/Design-of-AI-driven-business-operation/README.md

 ## Main Features

-- **Data Loading:** Utilities for loading demographic, spatial, and transportation datasets.
+- **Data Loading:** Utilities for loading the various datasets.
 - **Preprocessing:** Filtering, cleaning, and mapping of data (e.g., postcode to neighborhood).
 - **Analysis:** Functions for calculating willingness to cycle, detour factors, and classification models.
-- **Visualization:** Plotting functions for heatmaps, confusion matrices, and spatial data.
+- **Visualization:** Plotting functions for geospatial data heatmaps and confusion matrices.

 ## License